 “Sure she did, but they all say something to make us feel sorry for them!”

 Dan’s stomach twisted just a little.
-One more woman who would have to go through hell on earth before this was over.
-“That’s not the problem.”
+One more woman who would have to go through hell on earth before this was over?
 He made his voice as cold as he could manage.
-“Now we have a body to deal with.
-Any time there’s a body, there’s a chance of it being discovered and a chance of this whole thing coming down around our ears.
-Any time we take a woman, there’s a chance of being caught, so we take only exactly what we need.
-We have to break these women, not kill them.
+“We’re supposed to train these women, not kill them.
 If you don’t get that, you’re useless to me.
-You’re off collections.”
+You’re on guard duty and off training.”

-Marcos’ face turned from green to purple.
+Marcos’ face turned purple.
 “You can’t do that!
 My uncle–”